 - How to Apply: To apply, the applicants must submit an online application through the link: https://bit.ly/2FvxVO7

-- Admission Requirements: To participate in this fellowship, the applicants have completed their D. at a research organization that is part of an ESRC-funded DTP or CDT.
+- Admission Requirements: To participate in this funded studies, the applicants have completed their D. at a research organization that is part of an ESRC-funded DTP or CDT.

 - Language Requirement: English

-Fellowships will provide funding for up to one year full-time, or up to two years part-time to cover the fellow’s salary plus up to £10,000 of additional costs (e.g., travel, conference attendance, training, fieldwork, mentoring time, etc.).
-The total cost for each fellowship can include the following:
+Education Awards will provide funding for up to one year full-time, or up to two years part-time to cover the fellow’s salary plus up to £10,000 of additional costs (e.g., travel, conference attendance, training, fieldwork, mentoring time, etc.).
+The total cost for each education can include the following: